lli555/UMassCTF-2024-Holesome-Birthday-Party-Official-Writeup/UMassCTF 2024 Holesome Birthday Party Writeup.md

-# UMassCTF 2024 Holesome Birthday Party Writeup
+# UMassCTF 2024 Holesome Birthday Party Official Writeup

 **Challenge Description:** You just got invited to Spongebob's birthday!
 But he's decided to test your friendship with a series of challenges before granting you with the ticket of entrance.
 Can you prove that you're truly his friend and earn your entrance to this holesome birthday party?